morrownr/USB-WiFi/Performance_Comparison.md

 ```
 -----

+Note: Additional adapters were tested but were eliminated if their Signal
+Level was above -65 dBm.

 Notes about the Netgear A6210 adapter: It likely appears at the end of
 the list because of its design.
 It is designed for portability, not long
 range.
 Build quality seems to be very good and it can push iperf3 to